 Despite how you may feel about Bluetooth, the best wireless earbuds are here to stay.
 As much as we recommend having wired earbuds, it’s getting harder and harder to do without a dongle.
 One pair of headphones that goes hand-in-hand with this moment in time is the AirPods, Apple’s take on truly wireless earbuds, but if you don’t want to scrape by with dubious connectivity, keep reading to learn about the best wireless earbuds available.

-Editor’s note: this list was updated on August 29, 2019, to include new Bluetooth information and reflect price changes.
+Editor’s note: this list was updated on September 25, 2019, to include the Plantronics BackBeat Go 410.

 Related: Best true wireless earbuds